Have lots of writing to do? Join an undergraduate writing group.

 What's a writing group?

 Writing groups are small groups of writers who meet once a week in order to write.
-Typically, 2-7 students meet for 2 hours.
+Typically, two to seven students meet for two hours.
 Each person shares their writing goal, writes, and then shares their progress.
 A Writing Fellow leads the session and provides support.

 What can I work on?